 PacifiCorp installed 20 intelligent smoke and particulate sensors in the highest fire risk areas of its Northern California service territory.
 This effort will support continued evaluation of the durability and accuracy of the sensors to support the Department of Homeland Security's Smart Cities Internet of Things (SCITI) Lab's wildland fire sensor program.
-The technology is still being developed and is not currently at a stage for implementation.
-The currently installed sensor will be removed, and the program will not continue further.
+The technology is still being developed and is not currently at a stage for implementation and the initiative was discontinued on December 3, 2023.
+The 20 sensors currently installed will be removed by the end of 2024, and the program will not continue further.
 This WMP activity is tracked with Tracking ID# SA-03.